 As Presbyterian influence had spread to nearby Suncheon and the micro-peninsula that Yeosu sits on, so an attractive new piece of land became visible (present day Sinpung-ri).
 This secluded lowland area was, in the mind of Dr. Wilson, ideal for an isolated leper colony, and with the interest of an outside party, he soon made it a reality.
 Around 1924, one William Edward Biederwolf began evangelical campaigning in Asia.
 Hailing from the state of Indiana, Biederwolf took a particular interest in leprosy care in Korea; so much so that he supported, and was credited with, the establishment of Wilson’s new colony on the Yeosu peninsula.
 In 1926, the leprosy hospital in Gwangju officially began moving to this location and began a new life as the Biederwolf Leprosy Hospital with some 600 patients.40 Dr. Wilson designed the new location as a self-sufficient community, much in the same way he was previously doing in Gwangju but on a larger scale.
 The commune took about two years to be completed, though it would continue to expand and change over the years after.
 (Below is an example of the community’s currency, a one jeon note, from 1930.)

 The new colony’s church and hospital were constructed on a hill in the center of the colony with the patients’ quarters situated on either side of the hill – to the east and west of the main facilities.
 Today, many of the women’s cottages still remain, making it easy to see that they were constructed on the western side.
 The men’s cottages are now gone, but judging by past photos, it seems they were built on the little flat of land on the eastern side.
-Unfortunately, only one of the missionary doctors’ homes remains today, yet there were quite a few in the past and it is unclear where those were located exactly.
 There were also a number of smaller buildings, such as a rice mill, barn, etc. In keeping with Wilson’s vision, little work shops were constructed so that the colony could be virtually self-sufficient and manufacture anything that they might need.

-Biederwolf Leper Colony almost exclusively used stone in the construction of its facilities.
+Biederwolf Leper Colony almost exclusively used stone in the construction of its facilities, which was quarried down the hill east of the hospital building.
 One of the reasons for this may have been its coastal position as stone can withstand the natural elements better than wood.
 Such stonework can also be found in the missionary structures of Suncheon and Gwangju, where the Presbyterians had a penchant for stone in the southern parts of Korea (stone was also a popular material in Jeju and Mokpo).
 However, it is important to note that the gray stone used in the buildings at the Biederwolf colony appear lighter in color than the buildings in Suncheon, suggesting that the stone was not sourced from the same site.
 The Presbyterian buildings in Suncheon use a darker granite that has more quartz, feldspar, or mica (the reflective granules found in granite).
 In Yeosu, the leper colony buildings seem to use a duller cut of granite.
 (Pictured below, the community worked to add stones around this new building’s wooden frame.)

 At a cost of $500 USD per cottage (roughly $6800 each in present day money), seventeen men’s cottages were built at the time of the colony’s foundation.
 Uniformly constructed, each cottage had four rooms, a kitchen, and an attic.
 Twenty eight people were assigned to sleep in each one, likely not giving them much room or privacy.
 More of these men’s cottages may have been built later, yet, to reiterate, none of them seem to remain today.
 (Below is a photo of the men’s cottages from the period)